jellydn/alpine-nodejs/README.md

+> ⚠️ This is a fork of [mhart/alpine-node](https://github.com/mhart/alpine-node), which is not active in development.

 ## Minimal Node.js Docker Images

 Versions v18.4.0, v16.15.1, v14.19.3
 built on [Alpine Linux](https://alpinelinux.org/).

 All versions use the one [jellydn/alpine-nodejs](https://hub.docker.com/r/jellydn/alpine-nodejs/) repository, but each version aligns with the following tags (ie, `jellydn/alpine-nodejs:<tag>`).
 The sizes are for the